Visiting Bhutan in April: Best Time for Spring Blooms, Festivals, and More

 Bhutan Trek in April to See Rhododendron Flowers

-April is the Time for Bhutan Festival Experience
+April is an Ideal Time for Bhutan Festival Experience

 Largest Thongdroel (thangka) in Paro Tshechu Festival